widroz/DescriptionPokedex/README.md

 # [Description Pokédex](https://widroz.github.io/DescriptionPokedex/)

-This React app allows user to search a Pokémon and read its entry in a specific game.
+This React app allows user to look for a certain Pokémon and read its entry in a specific game.

 ![Example](https://github.com/widroz/DescriptionPokedex/blob/master/public/example.gif)